marmelab/react-admin/docs/NextJs.md

 SUPABASE_SERVICE_ROLE="MY_SERVICE_ROLE_KEY"
 ```

 **Tip**: This example uses the **service role key** here and not the anonymous role.
-This allows mutations without dealing with authorization (You may have to modify the safety policies.). **You shouldn't do this in production**, but use the [Supabase authorization](https://supabase.com/docs/guides/auth) feature instead.
+This allows mutations without dealing with authorization (You may have to modify the safety policies). **You shouldn't do this in production**, but use the [Supabase authorization](https://supabase.com/docs/guides/auth) feature instead.

 Create [a "catch-all" API route](https://nextjs.org/docs/app/building-your-application/routing/dynamic-routes#catch-all-segmentss) in the Next.js app by adding a new file at the following location: